arashnm80/arashnm80.github.io/quotes.md

 > If I know the world is gonna collapse tomorrow doesn't mean I can't enjoy today.

-> Diff between 121 and 120 mins is nothing, diff between 1' and 0' is everything.

 > Starting is the most important and hardest step.

 > 七転び八起き - Nana Korobi Ya Oki